 - 2 cloves Garlic minced or pressed

-- Mound about 2 tablespoons of mixture and flatten in a skillet to form a patty.
-Add patties to the pan, but avoid overcrowding.
+- Take about 2 tablespoons of the zucchini mixture and flatten them in the skillet to form a patty.
+Add as many patties as you can fit in the skillet, but avoid overcrowding.

-- Repeat until mixture is finished, add more butter to the pan if needed.
+- Repeat until mixture is finished, add more butter to the skillet if needed.
+Enjoy hot!